opynfinance/GammaProtocol/docs/contracts-documentation/MarginPool.md

 #### Parameters:

-- `_addressBook`: adressbook module
+- `_addressBook`: AddressBook module

 ### Function `transferToPool(address _asset, address _user, uint256 _amount) public`

-transfers asset from user to pool
+transfers an asset from a user to the pool

-all tokens are scaled to have 1e18 precision in contracts, but are scaled to native

-token decimals in Controller before being passed to MarginPool

 #### Parameters:

-- `_asset`: address of asset to transfer
+- `_asset`: address of the asset to transfer

-- `_user`: address of user to transfer assets from
+- `_user`: address of the user to transfer assets from

-- `_amount`: amount of token to transfer from _user, scaled to 1e18 of precision
+- `_amount`: amount of the token to transfer from _user

-### Function `transferToUser(address _asset, address payable _user, uint256 _amount) public`
+### Function `transferToUser(address _asset, address _user, uint256 _amount) public`

-transfers asset from pool to user
+transfers an asset from the pool to a user

-all tokens are scaled to have 1e18 precision in contracts, but are scaled to native

-token decimals in Controller before being passed to MarginPool

 #### Parameters:

-- `_asset`: address of asset to transfer
+- `_asset`: address of the asset to transfer

-- `_user`: address of user to transfer assets to
+- `_user`: address of the user to transfer assets to

-- `_amount`: amount of token to transfer to _user, scaled to 1e18 of precision
+- `_amount`: amount of the token to transfer to _user

 ### Function `getStoredBalance(address _asset) → uint256 external`

-get asset stored balance
+get the stored balance of an asset

 #### Parameters: